 Once a swamp, Le Marais has changed dramatically over the years.
 The neighborhood, among the most Jewish in Paris, has become a hub for LGBT Parisians ever since the 1980s.
 Today, the area is one of the most popular places in the city to live and shop.
 The Marais is one of Paris’ main localities of art galleries, including the Musée Picasso, Archives Nationales, and the Carnavalet Museum.
 The Marais has become a fashionable district, home to many trendy restaurants, fashion houses, and hip galleries.

-Another beautiful street that’s absolutely picturesque is Le passage de l’Ancre (the Anchor’s passage)!
+Another beautiful street that’s absolutely picturesque is Le Passage de l’Ancre (Anchor’s passage)!
 A jewel of a street, in just fifty meters, you discover green heaven in this private alley.
 Perfect for late afternoon shots and away from the crowds, it is a completely different atmosphere compared to the streets near this place.
 Take a photo in front of one of the facades that used to be a shop window (but occupied by offices at the moment).
-The last shopping activity is Pep’s, a little boutique specialized in umbrellas, parasols and walking sticks.
+The last shopping activity is Pep’s, a little boutique specializing in umbrellas, parasols, and walking sticks.
 A must-visit location that’s perfect for taking a snap!

 Also, among the trendy shops and Jewish restaurants, you can find one of the most fascinating museums in the world, the French National Archives.
 Created during the French Revolution under the orders of Napoleon, it holds one of the largest archival collections in the world.
 Miles and miles of public and private documents covering every aspect of complex French history are stored here.
 There are so many fascinating documents stored here such as a farewell letter that Marie Antoinette composed just before her execution and the last will and testament of Louis XVI.